nttcom/ksot/README.md

 # Kuesta

-**Kuesta** is an open source framework for network configuration, enabling operators Infrastructure-as-Code of network equipments.
+**Kuesta** is an open source framework for network configuration, enabling Infrastructure-as-Code of network devices.
 It provides us a rich network automation by adopting cloud-native best practices of IaC and GitOps.

 Documentation is available at https://nttcom.github.io/kuesta-website/docs.